jinyan0425/economic_inequality_projects/description_SE.md

 ### Data Information
-* Archival ata can be downloaded on [Google drive](https://drive.google.com/drive/folders/1Y28XIQJmmVjROrPddpf78rF9-5Zcrs6B?usp=sharing).
+* Archival data can be downloaded on [Google drive](https://drive.google.com/drive/folders/1Y28XIQJmmVjROrPddpf78rF9-5Zcrs6B?usp=sharing).
 * Experimental data are uploaded.
    *  Future deprecation warnings come with the pacakges installed (```pyprocessmacro```,```pingouin```) and will be fixed.